CtrlK

 Actionability

-The skill provides fully executable code examples across three languages, concrete URL patterns with good/bad comparisons, specific SQL queries for pagination implementations, and copy-paste ready response schemas.
-Every section contains concrete, actionable guidance.
+The skill provides fully executable code examples across multiple languages, concrete URL patterns with good/bad comparisons, specific status codes with usage context, complete JSON response schemas, and SQL queries for pagination implementations.
+The checklist at the end is immediately actionable.

 3 / 3